esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 `Acc` is the [Accumulator, described later](#using-accumulators);
 `From`, `To` and `Packet` are the arguments passed to the handler, just as they would in case of the function being called directly.

-!!! note "Why do we even need the `mongoose_hooks` module?"
+!!!
+Note "Why do we even need the `mongoose_hooks` module?"
     Why is there a module in which we have to define the hook invocation beforehand?
     Could we not just use the low-level hooks mechanism directly and avoid this module altogether?